 - 10.1 The HRA has identified likely significant effects that may arise as a result of implementation of the Core Strategy and Development Plan.
-The main effect is likely to be disturbance of birds caused by higher numbers of dog walkers using the coast. - 10.2 A range of measures are described to mitigate impacts on European sites.
-It is considered that existing and proposed greenspace is appropriate in terms of area, distance from housing sites and green link provision/upgrading.
-If the greenspace design principles set out within the HRA are adhered to, the proposed measures are considered to be sufficient to mitigate impacts arising from dog-walking activity from new residents of the housing sites. - 10.3 The use of greenspace to divert recreational activity from the European sites will be actively promoted and complemented by strategic access management measures.
-The use of measures such as dog-leash restrictions, appointment of a coastal ranger and public education, will collectively counteract recreational activity that has the potential to have an adverse effect on European sites. - 10.4 Proposed monitoring surveys with additional follow-on mitigation measures (such as dog-bans and access restrictions) provide assurance that, in the unlikely event that early signs of mitigation failure are observed, then alternative measures are available to ensure that the integrity of the European sites is maintained. - 10.5 When the proposed mitigation measures are adopted and the residual effects re-assessed against the conservation objectives for each site, it is concluded that the Core Strategy will not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar sites or Durham Coast SAC, either alone or in-combination with other plans and projects.
+The main effect is likely to be disturbance of birds caused by higher numbers of dog walkers using the coast. - A range of measures are described to mitigate impacts on European sites.
+It is considered that existing and proposed greenspace is appropriate in terms of area, distance from housing sites and proposed enhancement.
+If the greenspace design principles set out within the HRA are adhered to, the proposed measures are considered to be sufficient to mitigate impacts arising from dogwalking activity from new residents of the housing sites. - 10.3 The use of greenspace to divert recreational activity from the European sites will be actively promoted and complemented by strategic access management measures.
+The use of measures such as public education, will collectively counteract recreational activity that has the potential to have an adverse effect on European sites. - Proposed monitoring surveys with additional follow-on mitigation measures (such as adapting the role of appropriately trained personnel) provide assurance that, in the unlikely event that early signs of mitigation failure are observed, then alternative measures are available to ensure that adverse effects on European sites are not likely to occur.
+In reaching this conclusion it is important to take into account the mitigation measures being delivered by other projects, such as the North Sunderland Regeneration Sites, Sunderland CSDP and Seaburn, which collectively provide a complementary package of measures that will benefit European sites. - 10.5 The HRA includes information on the delivery of the proposed mitigation measures.
+This includes: - a) detailed costing of the measures and breakdown of developer contributions; - b) obligations enforced by Sunderland City Council to ensure that developers proposals include appropriate mitigation measures; and - c) the Council implementing the strategic access management and monitoring measures, and maintenance of mitigation measures funded by contributions/commuted sums secured via Section 106 agreement. - The proposed mitigation measures are set out within the HRA that has been prepared for site HGA7 (BSG Ecology, 2018b) and within the HRA that has been prepared for the North Sunderland Regeneration Sites, which includes site HGA8 (BSG Ecology, 2018a).
+The cost of delivering the proposed SANG for site HGA7 will be borne by the developer; the cost of providing the required SAMM has still to be determined.
+The cost of delivering the proposed SANG and SAMM for site HGA8 is £658 per dwelling. - 10.7 A Statement of Common Ground has been prepared between Sunderland City Council and Natural England, and this addresses matters in the plan where resolutions have been made to address areas of uncertainty. - 10.8 When the proposed mitigation measures are adopted (and the requirements of the Statement of Common Ground implemented) and the residual effects re-assessed against the conservation objectives for each site, it is concluded that the Core Strategy will not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar sites or Durham Coast SAC, either alone or incombination with other plans and projects.